christian-debray/oc-chessclub/README.md

 A Chess tournament is played at a location, at a given date.
 Participants are registered with their national player ID.
-A tournament is divided in rounds where each participant plays exactly 1 match against another participant.
-Players are paired basing on their current score.
+A tournament is broken down into subsequent rounds where each participant plays exactly one match against another participant.
+At each round, players are paired basing on their current rank in the tournament.

 ## Available Features

  The chess club manager is a desktop app running in text mode on a console, and should work fine on linux, windows and MacOS.

-  - Maintain a small player database:
+  - **Manage a small player database:** player registration, editing
-    - register new players
-    - edit player data
-    - list players
-  - Manage tournament data:
-    - create new tournament
-    - edit tournament general infos
+  - **Manage tournament data:** tournament creation, add participants, edit infos
-  - Run tournaments:
-    - register players
-    - start next round
-    - record match results
-    - round overview
+  - **Run tournaments:** start rounds, manage matches, display ranking lists
-  - Display reports
+  - **Display reports:** display reports on registered players and tournaments
-  - Store data locally
+  - **Store data locally:** All data handled by the app is stored to the local file system in JSON format, in a data folder.

 ## Installing the app